MatteoBertagni/SMEW/README.md

 5. For the Jupyter notebooks of the model-experiment comparison, define the selected base directory in the first cell of each notebook.

 # Contact
-You can contact me at @MatteoBertagni (matteobb@princeton.edu) for more information about the research.
+You can contact me at @MatteoBertagni (matteo.bertagni@polito.it) for more information about the research.